-Why Map Styling & Map IDs
+Why map styling & Map IDs

 Google Maps now expects you to manage styling through cloud-based styles and Map IDs.
 Rather than pasting JSON arrays into your theme, you design the look in the Google Cloud Console and let your storefront load the right Map ID when the map renders.